norman/ambry/Guide.md

-Assuming for a moment that books can only have one author, the above example demonstrates how simple it is to set up `has_many` / `belongs_to` relationships in Norman.
+Assuming for a moment that books can only have one author, the above example demonstrates how simple it is to set up `has_many` / `belongs_to` relationships in Ambry.
 Since the results of these finds are key sets, you can also chain any filters you want with them too:

     Author.get("stevenking@writers.com").books.by_genre("horror").from_year(1975)